Buying a house with low income: Loan options, tips, and step-by-step guide

 HomeReady And Home Possible Loans

-Low-income borrowers may find it harder to qualify for standard conventional loans, especially if they’re struggling to save for a down payment.
-HomeReady and Home Possible loans allow buyers to finance up to 97% of their home purchase.
-That means borrowers can make 3% down payments.
+Low-income borrowers often face challenges qualifying for standard conventional loans, particularly if saving for a down payment is difficult.
+HomeReady and Home Possible loans offer one possible solution, allowing you to finance up to 97% of your home’s purchase price—requiring just a 3% down payment.

-While there are some differences between the programs, they share similar requirements, including that borrowers make no more than 80% of the median income in their area and take a homeownership education course before purchasing a home.
+Eligibility requirements: While the programs differ slightly, they share similar eligibility requirements, including that borrowers make no more than 80% of the median income in their area and take a homeownership education course before purchasing a home.

 At this time, Rocket Mortgage® doesn’t offer USDA loans.

-Low-income borrowers can take advantage of specific mortgages geared toward helping them buy a house and home buyer assistance programs that help make homeownership more affordable.
+Low-income borrowers can take advantage of specific mortgages designed to help them buy a house and home buyer assistance programs that make homeownership more affordable.
+Additionally, if you’re a first-time home buyer, there are national, state and local programs to help you afford a home.

 When a home purchased with an FHA mortgage goes into foreclosure, the Department of Housing and Urban Development (HUD) auctions it as a HUD home to try to recoup some of its losses.